Simple Homemade Lavender Syrup

 Recipe Highlights

-• Homemade lavender syrup is super easy to make.
-It’s a lavender flavored simple syrup (liquid sweetener) made with three ingredients: sugar, water, and dried lavender.
+• Lavender simple syrup (liquid sweetener) is made with three ingredients: sugar, water, and food-grade dried lavender.

 • The recipe makes a cup of lavender syrup.
 It’ll last 2 weeks in the refrigerator in an airtight container.